-GeoLift by Recast will soon begin supporting two different modeling algorithms to produce estimates of the incremental effect: Recast Bayesian Synthetic Control (REBA) and Basic (open source).
+GeoLift by Recast supports two different modeling algorithms to produce estimates of the incremental effect: Recast Bayesian Analysis (REBA) and Basic (open source).
 REBA is our own custom, in-house Bayesian model while Basic is based off the open-source GeoLift and augsynth packages.

 REBA